taylersala/web-module-project-redux/README.md

 #### Setup Redux
 > *The DOM and movie reducer has been provided for you, but it's up to to connect it to redux...*

-* [ ] In index.js, make use of the createStore method and Provider component to link your App to redux.
+* [x??]
+In index.js, make use of the createStore method and Provider component to link your App to redux.

 #### Connecting the Movie reducer
 > *Within the reducers folder is the movieReducers file.
 We have the state already setup it up here with some initial data.
 Let's connect that state to our component.*

-* [ ] **In movieReducer.js, make sure that we are setting our state by default to initialState.** Otherwise your state will not have the original structure it needs to function!
+* [x] **In movieReducer.js, make sure that we are setting our state by default to initialState.** Otherwise your state will not have the original structure it needs to function!

 * [ ] **The MovieList component prints all of our movies to the screen.** Use the connect method here to map the movies state value into props.
 Replace our static movie variable with that prop.